monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-3.md

 Logs in Linux are files that record system activity, errors, and events, helping users and administrators understand what is happening on the system.
 They are usually stored in the `/var/log` directory.

 ## Task 9 - Conclusions
-After completeing this room, I learned:
+After completing this room, I learned:

-- Using terminal text editor
+- Using terminal text editors
 - General utilities such as downloading and serving files using a python webserver
-- Processes Management
+- Processes management
-- Maintaning and automating system by the use of crontabs, package management, and reviewing logs
+- Maintaning and automating system by the use of crontab, package management, and reviewing logs